-Table 1.5-2: Summary of Construction Impacts, Design Requirements/Best Management Practices, and Proposed Mitigation Measures Impact Category No-Action Alternative New Starts Baseline Alternative BART Extension Alternative birds and non-game mammals; Educating construction workers regarding the sensitive plant and wildlife species in the project vicinity, including methods to avoid or minimize impacts to biological resources; and Conducting pre-construction surveys will be conducted for alkali milkvetch and diamond-petaled California poppy both plants during their bloom period (March to June and March to April).
+Table 1.5-2: Summary of Construction Impacts, Design Requirements/Best Management Practices, and Proposed Mitigation Measures Impact Category No-Action Alternative New Starts Baseline Alternative BART Extension Alternative devices, and monitoring to assure protection of migratory birds and non-game mammals; Educating construction workers regarding the sensitive plant and wildlife species in the project vicinity, including methods to avoid or minimize impacts to biological resources; and Conducting pre-construction surveys will be conducted for alkali milkvetch and diamond-petaled California poppy both plants during their bloom period (March to June and March to April).
 If plants are found, they will be marked as ESAs and protected by orange safety fencing, and compensatory measures will be coordinated with CDFG.
 These measures will prevent declines of core populations.
 Other specific measures may be identified during consultations with regulatory and resources agencies.
 It is anticipated that project-specific special conditions will be stipulated as part of the ACOE Section 404 permit and CDFG Streambed Alteration Agreement.
-The Section 401 Water Quality Certification also may stipulate waste discharge requirements. plants are found, they will be marked as ESAs and protected by orange safety fencing, and compensatory measures will be coordinated with CDFG.
+The Section 401 Water Quality Certification also may stipulate waste discharge requirements. frog, southwestern pond turtle, alkali milkvetch and diamond-petaled California poppy both plants during their bloom period (March to June and March to April).
+If plants are found, they will be marked as ESAs and protected by orange safety fencing, and compensatory measures will be coordinated with CDFG.
 These measures will prevent declines of core populations.
 Other specific measures may be identified during consultations with regulatory and resources agencies.
 It is anticipated that project-specific special conditions will be stipulated as part of the ACOE Section 404 permit and CDFG Streambed Alteration Agreement.
 The Section 401 Water Quality Certification also may stipulate waste discharge requirements.
-Biological Resources: Wetlands Impacts: No impacts anticipated.
+Biological Resources: Wetlands Impacts : No impacts anticipated.
 Impacts: No impacts anticipated.
-Impacts: Approximately 0.074 acres of wetlands and 0.019 acres of waters of the U.S. temporarily affected by construction activities.
-Design Requirements/Best Management Practices: All wetland areas will be temporarily fenced off and designated as ESAs; construction within wetlands will be avoided during the rainy season; materials and fluids generated by construction activities will be placed away from wetland areas or drainages until they could be disposed of at a permitted site.
-Mitigation Measures: None required.
-Community Facilities, Schools, and Religious Institutions Impacts: No impacts anticipated.
+Impacts:Approximately 0.074 acres of wetlands and 0.019 acres of waters of the U.S. temporarily affected by construction activities.Design Requirements/Best Management Practices:All wetland areas will be temporarily fenced off and designated as ESAs; construction within wetlands will be avoided during the rainy season; materials and fluids generated by construction activities will be placed away from wetland areas or drainages until they could be disposed of at a permitted site.Mitigation Measures:None required.
+Community Facilities, Schools, and Religious Institutions Impacts : No impacts anticipated.
 Impacts: No impacts anticipated.
 Impacts: May involve temporary detours or street closures in the vicinity of the project.
 Design Requirements/Best Management Practices: Coordinate with local emergency service providers in developing detour plans.
-Notify emergency service providers in advance of any road closures and detour routes.
-Mitigation Measures: None required.
+Notify emergency service providers in developing detour routes.
+Mitigation Measures: Mitigation Measures: None required.
 Cultural and Historic Resources Impacts: No impacts anticipated.
 Impacts: No impacts anticipated.
-Impacts: May disturb historic and cultural resources, particularly in areas of high sensitivity, or where cultural deposits are known to exist.
-Mitigation Measures: CRTP and MOA will be developed and implemented (see Table 1.5-1, Cultural and Historic Resources.
+Impacts:May disturb historic and cultural resources, particularly in areas of high sensitivity, or where cultural deposits are known to exist.Mitigation Measures:CRTP and MOA will be developed and implemented (see Table 1.5-1, Cultural and Historic Resources.